CCI-MOC/documentation/docs/source/archives-page/Helpdesk-Automation.md

     $ ssh helpdesk@128.31.25.252

 and use the `moc` interface to run the script.
 This is a bash function layered in between the helpdesk user and the actual scripts - the intention is to prevent all the helpdesk users from having access to the `settings.ini` file which contains passwords.
-More information about this is at [[Deploying a Helpdesk VM]].
+More information about this is at [Deploying a Helpdesk VM](../helpdesk/Deploying-a-Helpdesk-VM.html).